Permit Holders In The USA

 • You must not have any outstanding warrants

-• You must not be subject to a current restraining order
+• You must not be subject to a current domestic restraining order

 • It must be more than five years since any treatment for drug or alcohol addiction.